Ceramista > Resources > Spanish Tiles > How To Clean Tile Floors: A Step-by-Step Guide

 If there’s tough grime that you cannot clean with a regular mop, use a steam cleaner.
 The steam will break down grease and bacteria without the need for harsh chemicals.

-Note that some tile types — like marble, limestone, travertine — cannot be cleaned with steam as the high heat can cause fading and cracking.
+Note that some tile types like marble, limestone, and travertine cannot be cleaned with steam as the high heat can cause fading and cracking.

 A living room with tiles by Ceramista

-Although ceramic tiles are resistant to most stains, you may still face situations where you’ll have to fight with spills and grime.
+Although ceramic tiles are resistant to most stains, you may still need to fight spills and grime.

 Light Stains